Copywriting – Persuasive Format

 It is within the conclusion that we urge the prospect to take the action we propose—buy our product, or in the case of a sales rep, sell our product!
 There are hundreds of close techniques to entice action: the physical action close, the 3 step close, the assumptive close, the subordinate close, the “my mother told me” close, and the list goes on.
 Following are two examples:

 - Summary and challenge.
 Make a short restatement of the main points or arguments and include a direct request to take action.
 Example: “So, as we can all see, CodeWarrior helps a) organize your projects, b) write once, and re-deploy for multiple targets, and c) hopefully, help you to always get your project done on time.”
-Assuming we could fit it into your budget, can we count on your support when selecting the company’s development tool set? (nod your head).
+Assuming we could fit it into your budget, can we count on your support when selecting the company’s development toolset? (nod your head).

 - Inducement to buy (or sell).
 To properly leverage our gratis as part of the close we may say something like the following after our summary and challenge: “Oh.
 One last thing.
 Did I mention all the FREE items that come with the program?
 If there is any way you can consider getting the program during this month (impending event), let me show you what I might be able to throw in.”
-With our sales reps we may create a special bonus for the first confirmed sale, or increase the quota value amount for select products, etc., and announce it with a similar approach.
+With our sales reps, we may create a special bonus for the first confirmed sale, or increase the quota value amount for select products, etc., and announce it with a similar approach.

 Each collateral piece will have a different close.
 Ads get people to the website landing page, PowerPoints attempt to close right then, Videos may ask them to call, etc.

-Process To Create the Persuasive Document
+Steps To Create the Persuasive Document

 Following is an optimized process to write the persuasive document.
 I recommend that you follow the steps in the prescribed order.